-Can you buy life insurance while in prison?
+Can you get life insurance while in prison?

 What if you had life insurance before prison?

-Overall, to be considered for life insurance with a criminal history, you’ll need a positive things going for you.
+Overall, to get life insurance with a criminal history, you’ll need some positive things going for you.

 Favorable factors include: